-Yoga and Science is a collaboration between Marshall Hagins and Eddie Stern borne out of their shared curiosity of the intersection of science and yoga.
+Yoga and Science is a collaboration between Marshall Hagins and Eddie Stern born out of their shared curiosity at the intersection of science and yoga.

 The Yoga and Science Conferences present current scientific evidence on yoga that is accessible, rigorous, and practical.
 We aim to increase interactions of yogis and scientists so that evidence-based findings can be used in the real world.